WAR Paper 1 LONDON INTELLIGENCE REPORT 1940

 I

-Nevertheless, this also marks that point at which the bombing of the London Capital and all major cities throughout the four nations of the United Kingdom commenced, and which history records as The Blitz.
+This also marks the Führer’s retributive response point at which the intensive and relentless bombing of the London Capital and all major cities throughout the four nations of the United Kingdom commenced, and which history records as The Blitz.
 (Lightning in German), with London being bombed on 57 consecutive nights.
+By the end of 1940, upwards of 35,000 civilians had been killed or wounded, and by May 1941 this had risen to 43,000.

 At this point the United States of America was still sixteen months away from formal entry into the Second World War.